Heterologous expression: Techniques to isolate specific genes

 Gene identification can be accomplished using computer-based methods known as heterologous screening techniques.
 A digital library of cDNA sequences has data from many sequencing projects and allows for easy access to sequence information for known genes.

 If a genomic sequence is unknown or unavailable, DNA undergoes a process of random fragmentation, cloning, and screening to determine its phenotype.
 Although various methods can be used to obtain a particular gene, the easiest way to reveal the components of an unknown DNA sequence is by first identifying its restriction enzymes.
 Restriction enzymes are enzymes responsible for cleaving DNA into fragments at a specific site within molecules known as restriction sites.
 These enzymes can be located in bacteria or archaea and are known to protect DNA from foreign invasion of viruses.
 Restriction enzymes are distinct, and each recognizes only a specific sequence of base pairs within DNA, many of which tend to be palindromic.
 By locating each enzyme, the sequence associated with the restriction enzyme can be identified and isolated.

 If the sequence is known, a technique referred to as the Polymerase chain reaction (PCR) can be used to isolate a gene of interest.
 The purpose of PCR is to not only identify but to amplify a particular DNA segment through phases of denaturation, annealing, and extension.
 Denaturation places a double-stranded DNA template in high-temperature conditions of 95 °C to break its weak hydrogen bonds and enforce strand separation.
 Annealing cools down the reaction to allow hydrogen bonds to reform and promote primer binding to their complementary sequences on the single-stranded template of DNA.
 Finally, the extension step involves DNA polymerase recognizing the primed single-stranded DNA, and therefore isolating specific sequences necessary for replication.

 Techniques to incorporate genes into the host

-Gene gun delivery/Biolistics
+Gene gun delivery and biolistics

 Gene gun delivery/Biolistics has been an attractive method for gene delivery due to its non-viral properties, and in addition to viral transduction, is one of the most common methods.
 This allows for less adverse immune responses and a smaller chance of viral infection compared to viral-based transfer methods.
 Rather than using a viral vector, this technique utilizes physical methods, specifically using helium propulsion to deliver transformation vectors.
 Gene gun delivery has been traditionally used for the generation of transgenic plants as it has been able to efficiently and effectively penetrate the cell walls.
 More recently, this technique has been successful in animal cells that cannot tolerate high-level bombardment, where instead DNA gold particles are delivered at lower helium pressure.
 This method has been successfully used both in vitro and in vivo.